docvock/G_computation_pitchfx/README.md

 ### File Organization

-The code to obtain Gameday data, including pitchf/x data, for Starlin Castro and Andrew McCutchen from the XML files available from Major League Baseball's Gameday website is contained in `data_generate.R`.
-This code produces the raw dataset `data/pitchfx_sc_am.txt` which is used throughout the project and is described in detail below.
-The file `data_manipulate.R` takes the raw data in `pitchfx_sc_am.txt` and generates several derived variables which are used throughout the analysis and generates the processed dataset `data/pitchfx_processed.txt`.
-The code to estimate the generalized additive models (GAMs) used model the outcomes of various pitches is contained in `pitchfx_models.R` which call the functions saved in `functions/pitchfx_models_function.R` and `functions/pitchfx_models_graphics.R`.
-The R workspace `models.Rdata` contains the output from the GAMs.
+The code to obtain Gameday data, including pitchf/x data, for Starlin Castro and Andrew McCutchen from the XML files available from Major League Baseball's Gameday website is contained in `data_generate_3yr.R`.
+This code produces the raw dataset `data/pitchfx_sc_am_3yr.txt` which is used throughout the project and is described in detail below.
+The file `data_manipulate_3yr.R` takes the raw data in `pitchfx_sc_am_3yr.txt` and generates several derived variables which are used throughout the analysis and generates the processed dataset `data/pitchfx_processed_3yr.txt`.
+The code to estimate the generalized additive models (GAMs) used to model the outcomes of various pitches is contained in `pitchfx_models_3yr.R` which call the functions saved in `functions/pitchfx_models_function_3yr.R` and `functions/pitchfx_models_graphics.R`.
+The R workspace `models_3yr.Rdata` contains the output from the GAMs.
+Due to the size of the file, this workspace is not saved in this repository.

-The estimated batting average, on-base percentage, and slugging percentage under different conterfactuals is produced in `counterfactual_outcomes.R` which uses the functions saved in `functions/gcomputation.R` and `functions/bootstrap.R` (the functions for the G-computation algorithm and the boostrap respectively).
+The estimated batting average, on-base percentage, and slugging percentage under different conterfactuals is produced in `counterfactual_outcomes_3yr.R` which uses the functions saved in `functions/gcomputation_3yr_count.R` and `functions/bootstrap.R` (the functions for the G-computation algorithm and the boostrap respectively).

 Miscellaneous graphics for the manuscript are generated in `pitchfx_graphics.R`.